Vansitha/unix-pipe-cmd-simulator/README.md

 - This step is a required since the program does not replace any output files generated when executed again.

 Step 5 (Optional): run `make clean`
-- Removes executable, bin directories and any file named as "output<num>.txt"
+- Removes executable, bin directory and any file named as "output<num>.txt"

 ## Assumptions